Apply to Join the Campus Housing and Community Living Team

 - Leadership/Teamwork Experience (Recommended)

-All candidates for Graduate RD positions, must apply to or be matriculated into a full time Graduate program at SUNY Plattsburgh and apply to be a Graduate Assistant.
-Professional Hall Directors are hired when needed through the College’s Search Process.
+All candidates for Graduate CD positions, must apply to or be matriculated into a full time Graduate program at SUNY Plattsburgh and apply to be a Graduate Assistant.
+Professional Community Directors are hired when needed through the College’s Search Process.